gbinal/gbinal.github.com/pages/plan.md

 5. Plan for Supporting Someone in Need
 6. Plan for How to Disagree with Someone
 7. Engage with Mayor, State Legislator, and Governor on a rotating basis
+8. Host a quarterly donation party
+9. Decide on a list of people whose opinion you respect and comb through their social media for recent calls to action.